UPDATE June 13, 2020

 As a small business with a big heart, we’ve built this creative collaboration with your ongoing support.
 We want to thank you for that.
 I also want to recognize our outstanding instructors and the impact this situation has placed on all art professionals.
 Believing that art provides inspiration for our society—we plan to rally-on in the face of this crisis, by looking for new ways to create together, until we can be together once again.

 The safety and well-being of our students, instructors, and staff are always of the highest importance to all of us at Carmel Visual Arts.
 We are monitoring the outbreak and spread of COVID-19 closely and taking precautions to keep our Students and Staff safe.

 Upcoming Classes and Workshops

-We have cancelled our Monday night Figure classes through APRIL 2020 and will reevaluate this in the coming weeks.
+We have canceled our Monday night Figure classes for now and will reevaluate this in the coming months.

-For now, all other upcoming workshops are still on track.
+For now, other upcoming workshops are still on track.
 However, we will continue to monitor updates and recommendations from federal and state public-health authorities.
 If workshops or classes are canceled or postponed, we will notify our students via phone, email, through our social media channels (Instagram and Facebook) and at carmelvisualarts.com.
 If you have any questions, please contact Rich at 831.620.2955.

 Safety During Your Visit

-Carmel Visual Arts will occasionally be open on for visitors.
-We will continue to maintain our high standards of cleanliness throughout the gallery and studio, while taking additional precautions with sanitizing surfaces.
+When we re-open, Carmel Visual Arts will maintain a high standard of cleanliness throughout the gallery and studio, while taking additional precautions with sanitizing surfaces.
 We also would like to remind our patrons and students that our classes and workshops are very limited in size and we are not planning any large public events at this time.
 Our scheduled evening demonstrations will be for students of the workshop and you can watch from your home as we will broadcast them live via YouTube.